autowarefoundation/autoware.universe/simulator/learned_model/README.md

 <!-- Required -->

 To use this package `python3` and `pybind11` need to be installed.
-The only assumption on Python sub-models is their interface (see below).
+The only assumption on Python sub-models is their interface.

 ```python
 class PythonSubmodelInterface: